Getting Sober, Stopping There: Addiction Experts See Growing Trend in Career Detoxers

 BRENTWOOD, Tenn. – (March 21, 2016) – Around 80% of the clients that come into an Vertava Health facility require detoxification before treatment, whether it be from alcohol, heroin, prescription painkillers, or some other type of drug.
 These types of withdrawals can be medically taxing, sometimes even fatal.
 Some choose the option of entering detox at one of our locations with a 24 hour medical staff, and some choose to enter a hospital of their choice.
 Regardless, the process is painful and miserable for most.

 Those who suffer alcohol withdrawals have to be medically monitored even closer than others because of the dangers associated with it.
-But what happens in the days following medical detoxification is crucial not only to the physical well being of that patient, but the care they take in themselves over the next phase of their recovery.
+But what happens in the days following medical drug detoxification is crucial not only to the physical well being of that patient, but the care they take in themselves over the next phase of their recovery.

 “Often times, we will talk to someone who goes into detox, starts feeling better, and puts their super cape on thinking ‘I’ve got this,’” says Vertava Health Director of Admissions Eric Miller.
 “Staying consistent in the message that detox alone doesn’t cure addiction, and that continued care is essential, is paramount to seeing a successful recovery.”